 Overall Impression

-Compact and extremely comfortable on a wrist thanks to its pair of relative short lugs, this is new world-timer makes a great impression thanks to its clean dial layout and neatly shaped body.
+Compact and extremely comfortable on a wrist thanks to its pair of relatively short lugs, this new world-timer makes a great impression thanks to its clean dial layout and neatly shaped body.

 Dial & Mechanism

-Judging by the photos, the Ref.
-Q1422421 model is just a minor facelift of the outgoing version rather than a complete overhaul.
+Judging by the photos, the Q1422421 is just a minor facelift of the outgoing version rather than a complete overhaul.

-Compared to last year’s model, the 2011 Master Geographic is still powered by the same JLC Caliber 939 automatic movement and its dial layout has also remained unchanged.
+Compared to last year’s model, the 2011 Master Geographic still uses the same JLC Caliber 939 automatic movement and its dial layout has also remained unchanged.

-As you can see on the pictures, there is a simple date indicator at 2 o’clock, a GMT display at 6 o’clock, a power reserve sub-dial at 10 o’clock, and a wide aperture showing 24 time-zones also at six o’clock (What I love about this model is that it only takes to choose a city on the sub-dial to set correct time for the second time zone.)
+There is a simple date indicator at 2 o’clock, a GMT display at 6 o’clock, a power reserve sub-dial at 10 o’clock, and a wide aperture showing 24 time-zones also at six o’clock (What I love about this model is that it only takes to choose a city on the sub-dial to set the correct time for the second time zone.)

 All of these elements are fairly easy to read thanks to high-contrast blue indicators on all three sub-dials.